cjpatoilo/dotfiles/src/readme.md

 # MacOS Setup

-> A restore point for sync your settings and preferences for your toolbox.
+> A restore point for sync your settings and preferences in your toolbox.

 ## Table of Contents